MRCOG Part 1: Eligibility, Exam Pattern

 MRCOG Part 1 Eligibility-Exam Pattern-Timetable-Fee-Structure - Post Image

-MRCOG Part 1: Eligibility, Exam Pattern, Timetable & Fee Structure
+MRCOG Part 1: Eligibility, Exam Pattern, Exam Date & Fee Structure

 MRCOG (Member of the Royal College of Obstetricians and Gynecologists) is an RCOG membership examination, which is globally recognized as the gold standard qualification in the obstetrics & gynecology specialty.
 An aspirant needs to go through a three-part assessment to complete the MRCOG membership exam.